chezhe/opto-wallet/Wallet Security Criteria.md

 40. A user’s ability to recover their wallet under various circumstances should be clearly spelled out to the user when setting up the wallet.

 41. Communication between infrastructure elements should be secured to the maximum extent possible.
+    Please link to your the statement on your website or GitHub repo showing a statement of compliance.
+Please put link below (even if it is a placeholder).